How founders can overcome global supply chain issues and inventory shortages

 Prioritize selling overstock and slow-moving products

 Be sure to prioritize moving any overstock or slow-moving products in your warehouse.
-Failure to do so can cause inventory to become outdated, damaged, or difficult to sell.
+Failure to do so can cause excess inventory to become outdated, damaged, or difficult to sell.
 Offer attention-grabbing promotions and discounts on bulk purchases of slow-moving overstock.
 Or, try product bundling deals on what you already have in stock, paired with some of your more popular items.

 To clear any additional room in your warehouse, you can promote faster shipping where possible.
 If you serve a particular locale and have a warehouse location, one option is to allow local customers to do on-site pickup, so you don't have to rely on courier services alone.